 Dear Your Teen:

-It made me wonder whether she had talked to him about her feelings or whether she was just going to move away and start a relationship with another boys.
+It made me wonder whether she had talked to him about her feelings or whether she was just going to move away and start a relationship with another boy.
 When I suggested that she talk to him about how she feels, she got defensive.

 I don’t want to put old-fashioned pressures on her nor do I want her to feel like she’s a bad person if she likes someone new.
 However, if her boyfriend started flirting with other girls but stayed with her, I am certain that would hurt her.
-I want her to also consider her current boyfriend’s feelings.
+I want her to consider her current boyfriend’s feelings.
 I don’t know if I handled it the right way.

-How should I approach it the situation without coming across as judgmental or like I am telling her what to do?
+How should I approach the situation without coming across as judgmental or like I am telling her what to do?

 Please keep this in mind and be patient with your daughter as she tries to figure things out.
 Let your daughter know that you are always available to talk to her about feelings in both this and in any other situation.
 Be patient.
 Do a lot of listening.
 Ask your daughter how she thinks she should deal with the situation.

 I wish you luck as you continue to support your daughter as she begins to navigate the tender and confusing feelings that we all encounter in relationships.